Terbutaline

 Terbutaline, sold under the brand names Bricanyl and Marex among others, is a β2 adrenergic receptor agonist, used as a "reliever" inhaler in the management of asthma symptoms and as a tocolytic (anti-contraction medication) to delay preterm labor for up to 48 hours.
 This time can then be used to administer steroid injections to the mother which help fetal lung maturity and reduce complications of prematurity.
 It should not be used to prevent preterm labor or delay labor more than 48–72 hours.
 In February 2011, the Food and Drug Administration began requiring a black box warning on the drug's label.
-Pregnant women should not be given injections of the drug terbutaline for the prevention of preterm labor or for long-term (beyond 48–72 hours) management of preterm labor, and should not be given oral terbutaline for any type of prevention or treatment of preterm labor "due to the potential for serious internal heart problems and death."
+Pregnant women should not be given injections of the drug terbutaline for the prevention of preterm labor or for long-term (beyond 48–72 hours) management of preterm labor, and should not be given oral terbutaline for any type of prevention or treatment of preterm labor "due to the potential for serious maternal heart problems and death."

 It was patented in 1966 and came into medical use in 1970.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Terbutaline is used as a fast-acting bronchodilator (often used as a short-term asthma treatment) and as a tocolytic to delay premature labor.

-As an asthma treatment, the inhaled form of terbutaline, starts working within 15 minutes and can last up to 6 hours.
+As an asthma treatment, the inhaled form of terbutaline starts working within 15 minutes and can last up to 6 hours.
 It is also sold as an injectable solution, an oral tablet, and as a syrup (in combination with guaifenesin).

 Terbutaline is a pregnancy category C medication and is prescribed to stop contractions.
 After successful intravenous tocolysis, little evidence exists that oral terbutaline is effective.
 Terbutaline as a treatment for premature labor is an off-label use not approved by the US FDA, who have warned that oral terbutaline is not effective and can cause severe heart problems or death, and while injectable terbutaline can be used for premature labor in emergency situations in a hospital setting, it should only be used for short periods of time.